 or small sharp objects); for infants, may need to use padded bed rail sides on crib; avoid rectal temperatures; provide appropriate oral hygiene (use of

-a water irrigating device; use of a soft toothbrush or softening the toothbrush with warm water before brushing; use of sponge-tipped toothbrush); and avoid contact sports such as football, soccer, ice hockey, karate.
+a water irrigating device; use of a soft toothbrush or soften the toothbrush with warm water before brushing; use of sponge-tipped toothbrush); and avoid contact sports such as football, soccer, ice hockey, and karate.

 Goals are met as evidenced by:

 - Child maintained optimal physical mobility as evidenced by normal range of motion (ROM) and activities of daily living within the ability.